dmhendricks/file-icon-vectors/README.md

 Before I create an initial release and add these libraries to Packagist and Bower, I want to:

 * Finish up missing icons in both sets.
-* For now, the OpenOffice images will have generic icons, pending approval from the Apache Foundation to use their logo. **Update: Since they are being pricks about it, I will have to come up with something else.**
+* For now, the OpenOffice images will have generic icons, pending approval from the Apache Foundation to use their logo. **Update: They are not cooperative.**

 ### Future Items